 In the summer of 2016 I ate my fourth and final meal at restaurant Noma in Strandgade 93 in Copenhagen.
 Hedda joined me for the lunch – her first time there – on a sunny and warm September day in the Danish capital.
 As always, the welcome committee awaited us outside as we arrived on our rented bikes and parked outside Strandgade 93 one last time.
 On this particular day, it was the front of house team leader Katherine Bont and restaurant manager James Spreadbury.
 My two favorite Australians in the whole world!

 My Last Meal at Noma

 After exchanging words with Katherine and James outside, reminiscing about Belles Hot Chicken in Australia (I wore the Hot Chicken & Natural Wine t-shirt, of course) and the epic staff party on the final day of Noma Australia, we entered.
 Inside, as always, we were met by the Noma welcome.
 Every member of the Noma staff: waiters, sommeliers, chefs, managers and René Redzepi himself, leave their posts as each new set of guests enter – and welcome them in the door with a smile and a greeting.
 Thinking about it, that’s probably part of the reason why your table host meets you outside first, to chat and delay you a bit and allow for this maneuver to even be possible!

-Hedda and I shared one of the most unforgettable and delicious meals of our life thus far.
+I had one of the most unforgettable and delicious meals of our life thus far.
 Eating some dishes that I am sure would never have been thought of anywhere else in the world – at any point in time.
 Take the apple.
 A regular apple.
 With the stem and leaves still in place.